 Teaching is best left for delivery over an extended period of time, perhaps over several days or even weeks.
 The teacher assumes that the listeners are interested in spiritual growth and an in-depth understanding of the scriptures.
 As a teacher, however, we must respect the time constraints of our listeners.
 It is best to split any extended teaching period into shorter sessions.
 There should be continuity between the sessions with reminders of what has been previously covered along with previews of exciting things to come.
 Nevertheless, it is best that each session is self-contained.
 Not all listeners will be able to attend every session.

 Preaching is different from teaching.
-The time-honored tradition of preaching that Jesus followed was to read the appointed readings of the day bring them to life for His listeners.
+The time-honored tradition of preaching that Jesus followed was to read the appointed readings of the day and bring them to life for His listeners.
 His “Sermon of the Mount” was more of a teaching.
-When he preached in his hometown of Nazareth His message on Isaiah 61 was more pointed.
-He was effective in that His listeners were so stirred-up they tried to throw Him off a cliff.
+When he preached in his hometown of Nazareth, His message on Isaiah 61 was more pointed.
+He was so effective in that His listeners were stirred-up enough that they tried to throw Him off a cliff.